ffissore/jrecordbind/README.md

 DAVID               JOHNSON             ABCDEF79E18S999B1889092381197
 ```

-you can call the unmarshaller this way:
+you can call the `Unmarshaller` this way:

 ```java
 Unmarshaller<SimpleRecord> unmarshaller = new Unmarshaller<SimpleRecord>(new InputStreamReader(